Send vs Sent: What's the Difference?

 "Send" is the base form of the verb, which means it's what you'll find in the dictionary.
 It's the form we use with helping verbs like "will," "should," "can," and "do."
 For example: "I will send it," "You should send a thank you note," or "Can you send this package?"

 What makes things tricky is that "send" changes form depending on who's doing the action in present tense.
-If you're talking about he, she, or it - you gotta add that 's' at the end:
+If you're talking about he, she, or it—you need to add that 's' at the end:

-This makes sense when ya think about it, but it's easy to mess up when you're writing quickly or if English isn't your first language.
+This makes sense when you think about it, but it's easy to mess up when you're writing quickly or if English isn't your first language.

 The Past Tense: Using "Sent" Correctly